t6kke/BadmintonSkillCalculator/README.md

 working directory should include the source data files.
 I provide example data both in txt file and also in excel file in how it's in final format.

-For test execution run command: `python3 main.py`
+For test execution run: `python3 main.py`

+For regular usage run: `python3 main.py [command] [argument(s)]`

+Valid command options are: version, help, insert, report, category

-For help information run command: `python3 main.py -h`
+For help information for all commands and how their arguments work run: `python3 main.py help`

-More detailed how to commands will be provided once the launch arguments setup is finalized.
-Currently -h is the best option to check how the given version can be used.

 ## ERD of the Tournament and players ELO